Higher criticism for rare and weak non-proportional hazard deviations in survival analysis: Supplementary Material

 \subsection{Survival data with rare hazard deviations}

 Suppose that we have survival measurements from two groups, say, the Control Group $x$ and the Treatment Group $y$.
-We want to determine whether the treatment has a significant effect on survival in the sense that the global difference between groups' failure rates goes beyond expected fluctuations.
-In general, this is a topic studied for many decades with plenty of scientific and industrial applications \cite{kiefer1988economic,armitage2008statistical,kalbfleisch2011statistical}.
-One notable tool to compare survival data is the log-rank (LR) test introduced by Mantel in \cite{mantel1966evaluation}, which can accommodate arbitrary right-censorship in the data and is asymptotically equivalent to the likelihood ratio test under the Cox proportional hazard risk model \cite{peto1972asymptotically,kalbfleisch2011statistical}.
-Nevertheless, as we explain below, existing tools such as the LR test are typically ineffective in situations where differences in hazard between the groups are rare (sparse).
-Namely, in situations where the signal separating the two groups corresponds to a few time intervals experiencing excessive or reduced failure rates while those intervals are unknown to us before collecting the data.
-The goal of this paper is to develop a tool that can reliably detect such temporarily rare and weak hazard differences in survival data, that can rigorously handle right-censored data \cite{prentice1978linear}, and that is very direct to apply.
-Figure~\ref{fig:data_intro} illustrates an example of survival data with the kind of rare excessive hazard signal we target that is detected by our new method but not by the log-rank test.
-As a by-product, our tool can indicate those time intervals suspected of experiencing increased or decreased hazard, indicated in Figure~\ref{fig:data_intro} by the gray bars.
+We want to determine whether the treatment significantly affects survival in the sense that the global difference between groups' failure rates goes beyond expected fluctuations.
+In general, this is a topic studied for many decades with plenty of scientific and industrial applications \citep{kiefer1988economic,armitage2008statistical,kalbfleisch2011statistical}.
+One notable tool to compare survival data is the log-rank test introduced by \cite{mantel1966evaluation}, which can accommodate right-censorship in the data and is asymptotically equivalent to the likelihood ratio test under the Cox proportional hazard risk model \citep{peto1972asymptotically,kalbfleisch2011statistical,galili2021stability}.
+Many variations of the log-rank test were proposed to address non-proportional hazard situations \citep{gill1980censoring,harrington1982class,pepe1991weighted,yang2010improved,liu2022log,gorfine2020k}.
+Nevertheless, as we explain below and demonstrate in Table~\ref{tbl:no_discoveries}, existing tools are typically ineffective when hazard differences between groups are rare (sparse).
+Namely, when the signal separating the two groups corresponds to a few time intervals experiencing excessive or reduced failure rates while these intervals are unknown to us.
+This paper aims to develop a tool that can reliably detect such temporarily rare and weak hazard departures in survival data and can rigorously handle non-informative right-censored data.
+As a by-product, the tool can also indicate those time intervals suspected of experiencing increased or decreased hazard.
+We illustrate these points using example survival data in Figure~\ref{fig:data_intro}.
+This figure shows the Kaplan-Meier curve of example survival data with significant excessive risk in Group $y$ according to our method, but not according to the log-rank.
+The gray bars in this figure indicate time intervals thought to experience increased hazard.

-Several examples in which our method can be particularly useful compared to existing methods are listed below.
+Below are examples where our method may be particularly useful compared to existing ones.